Toys for Tots: History

 In 1991, the Secretary of Defense authorized the creation and affiliation with the nonprofit charity foundation.
 In 1995, the Secretary of Defense approved Toys for Tots as an official mission of the Marine Corps Reserve.

 Noting in 1996 that many communities did not have a Marine reservist presence, the commander of the Marine Forces Reserve authorized Marine Corps League detachments and other local organizations to fill the gaps in toy collection and distribution.

 In 2009, the program received support from First Lady Michelle Obama, who placed the first collection box at the White House.
 In December 2011, she took part in a Toys for Tots activity at Joint Base Anacostia-Bolling.

 As of 2016, the Toys for Tots Program and Foundation have collected and distributed more than 512 million toys.

 The program draws interest from multiple celebrities who appreciate the youth aspect of the charity.
 In 2022, the Backstreet Boys were inspired by young band First Day of School (band) who had raised money for the charity through busking, and donated a portion of $25,000 to the charity in their name.

-As of today, the charity has expanded year-round efforts that extend support to underprivileged children across the Nation outside of Christmastime.
+The charity has also expanded year-round efforts that extend support to underprivileged children across the Nation outside of Christmastime.
 They have a Literacy Program dedicated towards providing age-appropriate books to children in low-income neighborhoods to break the cycle of poverty.

 Toys for Tots also has a Native American Program that donates toys and books to children on participating remote Reservations in collaborative support with the Office of the Vice President of the Navajo Nation's Navajo Literacy Program.

-Mission

-The mission of the program is "to collect new unwrapped toys and distribute those toys to less fortunate children at Christmas."

-The stated goal is to "deliver, through a new toy at Christmas, a message of hope to less fortunate youngsters that will assist them in becoming responsible, productive, and patriotic citizens."

-However, since the initial conception of their mission statement, Toys for Tots has expanded their efforts year-round to promote literacy amongst underprivileged children with their Literacy Program, and they now provide toys and books to Native American children through their Native American program.